aparis69/aparis69.github.io/_posts/2018-3-10-Atmosphere Modeling By Sketching.md

 ### The pipeline
 To allow the user enough control on the scene, we adopted a sketching approach.
 The user would draw cloud densities on the screen wherever they wanted, and the application would translate this into real clouds.
-The user should also be able to specify shadow or sunny area on the screen and the application would take care of all this, solve conflicts between views, and propose a final atmosphere model reading for rendering inside or outside of the application.
+The user should also be able to specify shadow or sunny area on the screen and the application would take care of all this, solve conflicts between views, and propose a final atmosphere model ready for offline or real time rendering.
 We developed the following pipeline to solve these problems :

 <img class="displayed" src="https://raw.githubusercontent.com/Moon519/moon519.github.io/master/images/cloud1.png">

-<center><i>The big picture of the pipeline, showing literally every step of the program.</i></center>
+<center><i>The big picture of the pipeline, showing every step of the program.</i></center>

 #### Atmosphere Model